borkdude/blog/posts/oss-updates-sep-oct-2024.md

 - [Patreon](https://www.patreon.com/borkdude)
 - [Clojurists Together](https://www.clojuriststogether.org/)

+Soon Clojurists Together will be opening their application for long term funding.
+If you are a member, don't forget to vote!

 If you're used to sponsoring through some other means which isn't listed above, please get in touch.

 On to the projects that I've been working on!